Most attorneys blog for one or two reasons:

 InlandEmpireLawyers.com would like your brain... well... not literally.
 We want what's in your brain.

 If you use our blogging platform to write intelligent and compelling legal content, we attribute your content by linking to your legal profile on InlandEmpireLawyers.com.
-After you've submitted 5 published blogs we will allow you to link to your website from your blogs which will help with your optimization effort, PLUS we'll add your picture and tagline to a practice results page (Family, Criminal, Personal Injury, Etc).
+We allow you to link to your website from your blogs which will help with your optimization effort, PLUS we'll add your picture and tagline to a practice results page (Family, Criminal, Personal Injury, Etc).
 How do I get a legal profile?

 If you're already a subscribing customer of InlandEmpireLawyers.com, thank you!
 You can publish and link to any page of your website today (hooray!).